About the Coronavirus Pandemic (Updated August 31, 2020)

 About the new estimate that was just released, that 20 million Americans had been infected, would that mean about 6% of the population has been infected, and doesn’t that mean the vast majority remain susceptible?

 Note: the current number of Americans tested and confirmed to have coronavirus at the time was about 2 million, so the CDC’s estimate of ten untested infections for every tested infection puts the then current number of infected Americans at about 20 million.
 If 20 million Americans were infected, then that represents about 6% of the total population.

 Below is an excerpt of some of Dr. Redfield’s response:

-Note: At the risk of pointing out the obvious, Dr. Redfield is confirming that between about 92% to 95% of the total US population remains susceptible to getting infected and about 20 million are already infected whether they know it or not.
+Note: At the risk of pointing out the obvious, Dr. Redfield is confirming that between about 92% to 95% of the total US population in late June remained susceptible to getting infected and about 20 million were already infected whether they knew it or not.